This post will explain what Digital Sales Engine is, and how to improve your B2B Digital Marketing.

-Once there is an agreement in place, it is time to start producing the first set of marketing content, designing landing pages, planning marketing automations, setting up an analytics framework, setting up advertising campaigns, etc.
+Once there is an agreement in place, it is time to start producing the first set of marketing content, designing landing pages, planning marketing automation, setting up an analytics framework, setting up advertising campaigns, etc.

-In most cases customers benefit from trying out a mix of advertising networks, messages and formats to find out what truly works.
+In most cases, customers benefit from trying out a mix of advertising networks, messages, and formats to find out what truly works.

 Only data tells us what works and what doesn’t.

 While the exact length depends on the sales cycles of specific products, I would say that on average it takes several weeks at least until the sales engine is producing marketing qualified leads who are ready to talk with sales.
-These discussions provide additional learning points on the way to continuously improving the lead generation engine.
+These discussions provide additional learning points on the way to continue improving the lead generation engine.